How to Create Table from Another Table in Excel (3 Easy Ways)

 • =INDEX(Sample_Table1,MATCH(B19,Sample_Table1[Employee Name],0),1): This INDEX function extracts a value from a table or range, or a reference to a value, and returns it.

-• Consequently, you will get the first employee’s ID in the below image.
+• You will now see the first employee’s ID in the below image.

-• Besides, use the Fill Handle tool and drag it down from the C19 cell to the C28 cell.
+• Now use the Fill Handle tool and drag it down from cell C19 to cell C28.

 Download Practice Workbook